mahakmakharia/mahakmakharia.github.io/readme.md

 ## 📄 License

-This project open-source.
-Feel free to fork this repository and use it as the foundation for your own online portfolio!
+This project is open-source.
+Feel free to fork this repository and use it as your online portfolio foundation!